-Article 8.11 Notice of termination and dismissal order
+Article 8.1 Notice of termination and dismissal order

 - 1. A notice of termination given by either the employer or the employee must be in writing, supported with reasons and with due observance of the applicable notice period. - 2.
-In deviation from Section 7:672, paragraphs 2 and 3 of the Dutch Civil Code, the notice period shall represent a term of: - a.
-3 months if at the beginning of the notice period the employee has been employed for a continuous period of 12 months or more; - b.
-2 months in all other cases: - c. by way of derogation, 1 month for employment contracts that are entered into after the employee has reached the state pension age. - 3.
-A temporary employment contract can only be prematurely dissolved when agreed in writing. - The employment contract shall terminate by operation of law on the day the employee reaches the state pension age. - 5.
-Article 8.7, first paragraph under a2 shall apply mutatis mutandis.
+In deviation from Section 7:672, paragraphs 2 and 3 of the Dutch Civil Code, the notice period shall represent a term of: - a. three months if at the beginning of the notice period the employee has been employed for a continuous period of twelve months or more; - b. two months in all other cases; - c. by way of derogation, one month for employment contracts that are entered into after the employee has reached the state pension age. - 3.
+A temporary employment contract can be prematurely dissolved by the employer and the employee with due observance of the applicable notice periods as referred to in paragraph 2.
+By way of derogation, the notice period shall be one month if the employee has been employed for a continuous period of less than six months at the time when notice is given. - 4.
+The employment contract shall terminate by operation of law on the day the employee reaches the state pension age. - 5.
+The employer cannot terminate a permanent employment contract or prematurely terminate a temporary employment contract in the event that the Employed Persons' Insurance Administration Agency (UWV) determines during the claim assessment following the one-hundred-and-four-week period of occupational disability that the remaining earning capacity is over 65%.

-Article 8.12 Announcements, other than notices of termination
+Article 8.2 Announcements, other than notices of termination

-The employer shall inform the employee in writing no later than one month before the end of a temporary employment contract:

-- a. whether or not the employment will be continued; and - b. in the event of a continuation, of the conditions subject to which the employer wishes to continue the employment.
+- 1. The employer shall inform the employee in writing no later than one month before the end of a temporary employment contract: - a. whether or not the employment will be continued; and - b. in the event of a continuation, of the conditions subject to which the employer wishes to continue the employment.